 Identification: Great white sharks are unmistakable.
 When you see one you’ll really know it.
 No other shark has such an awe inspiring presence.
 Sleek, silent (no soundtrack) and unquestionably in charge, the white sharks only predators are man and orcas.
 Great white sharks are believed attain 7m in length and weigh over 1800 kg.
-The body is robust and torpedo shaped, generally charcoal black to dark grey-brown on the upper half in distinct contrast to the white underbelly.
-The pectoral fins are long and large and black-tipped on the underside.
+The body of the white shark is robust and torpedo shaped, generally charcoal black to dark grey-brown on the upper half in distinct contrast to the white underbelly.
+The pectoral fins are long and large with black tips on the underside.
 The dorsal fin is prominent and the archetypal shark-fin shape.
 The caudal fin (tail) is one of the best means of identification, being sickle shaped and almost symmetrical – the only other shark in our waters with a similar tail is the shortfin mako (Isurus oxyrinchus).
 The toothy smile of the great white holds many large, triangular teeth with pronounced serrations on both upper and lower jaws.

 Other names – Blue Pointer and Tommy shark – a grizzly reference to the fate of many British soldiers who went down with the HMS Birkenhead in 1852 near Gansbaai.